-Are Christmas gifts tax deductible?
+Are staff Christmas gifts tax deductible?

 As we draw closer to the festive season and Christmas shopping is underway, you’ve probably got your thinking cap on in regard to maximising your budget for gifts.
 Did you know that in certain circumstances Christmas gifts are actually tax deductible?